Understanding Image Sizes and Resolution

 In Photoshop, when you create a new image, you will see a dialog like the one in the image here

 Remember to set the Resolution to 300 pixels/inch and then enter the size of the image in mm or inches as calculated for the cover of your book.

-In Gimp, when you create a new image, it will show a dialog like following image
+In Gimp, when you create a new image, it will show a dialog like the one in the following image

 You will need to click on the Advanced Options to bring up X-Resolution and Y-Resolution fields as in the following image.
 Remember to set them both to 300 pixels/inch before entering size in mm or inches.

-For most other software equivalent options will be available when you are creating a new image.
+For most other software, options equivalent to these will be available when you are creating a new image.
 Remember, it is important to get the resolution right in the beginning.
 If you create an image of a given size at a lower resolution, there is no way to "convert" it to a higher resolution image.

 Optional: What really is DPI?

 As mentioned earlier in the article, DPI is not really the unit of image resolution, although this word, for some reason, is in use in place of PPI.
 You might be curious to know as to what exactly DPI is.
 DPI stands for dots per inch.
 This is the property of a printer and does not say anything about the image or the file being printed.
 Think of a printer as putting dots on the paper when it prints.
-How may dots does a printer put on one inch?
+How many dots does a printer put on one inch?
 That is measured in DPI.
-Higher the DPI, more dots are printed per inch, better will be the quality of print.
+The higher the DPI, the more dots are printed per inch, and the better will be the print quality.
 Images at the same PPI may print badly if the DPI of the machine is not high enough.
-If reading this creates a confusion, you can just forget about it.
+If reading this causes confusion, you can just forget about it.
 You do not need to worry about the correct meaning of DPI.
 For the purpose of Cover Design, you should take it to mean the same as PPI, which is the property of an image and says how many pixels are displayed per inch.